Back pain: what to do? (In chronological order)

 5. Minimize rest (yes, but how?)

-You've probably heard of staying active after back pain.
+You've probably already heard that you should stay active after back pain.
 Easy to say, you might say.
 How to move when the majority of movements are painful?

 The secret boils down to one key concept: The progressive overload.
 Essentially, you have to find movements (no matter how small) that are well tolerated, then progress them by adjusting the intensity and amplitudes.